zhou-1/COVISS-Lab-Research/OpenCV/Python/RegionGrowingRefinement/Django with python.md

-question 1: upload image from local environment
+question 1: upload image from local environment change DEBUG to True in settings.file

 question 2: run apps one by one save final image inside static/images folder
 use image here to upload
-tried to insert index.html in test.py then it can call the index to run.
+tried to insert index.html in test.py then it can call the index to run. https://programminghistorian.org/en/lessons/creating-and-viewing-html-files-with-python
+webbrowser.open_new_tab('http://localhost:8000/rango/')
+tried to combine test_api contents into views in face_detector

+# Next step
+user iteraction
+step a. clcik mouse, get the coordinate of image and show circle on the point